(Wholesale sales great for musuem gift shops, rocks shops and mineral clubs!)

 4) Educational/Instruction Pamphlet -Each kit comes complete with a pamphlet which includes instructions and educational information.
 The educational section was written by a professional geologist, and explains the phenomena of fluorescence in easy to understand language (ideal for young students and beginners).

 Rock & Gem Magazine December 2001 Page 58

-by Robert W. Jones Jr. (used with permission)
+Fluorescent Fun by Bob W. Jones Jr. (used with permission)